eramons/techblog/content/post/dns.md

 ```

 After this I was able to access the router on the browser under 192.168.1.1.

+Before proceeding with any configuration, I performed a firmware upgrade on the device.

 ### 1.3 Configure switch interface